-Often referred to as the “Missing Middle”, this phenomenon represents the lack of suitable and affordable housing options for this large cohort of the population that are fundamental to a thriving and successful economic output of a given community.
+There is a lack of suitable and affordable housing options for this large cohort of the population that are fundamental to a thriving and successful economic output of a given community.
 They are the engineers, teachers, educators, nurses and other professionals who are not low-income and yet still struggle to find and purchase a place that anchors them to their respective communities.

 City planners across Canada and BC and architects are all looking for ways to produce lower-cost, more versatile housing options for the missing middle with some success.
 However, policy initiatives and creative marketing strategies have been largely left untapped.

 One such program that has received widespread support in communities is the concept of rent-to-own or RTO.
 The program allows a prospective purchaser to enter into a sales contract with the developer on an agreed market price, and be allowed to live in the unit for a period of time, typically 12-24 months, by renting the unit before closing.
 All the rent paid in this period would be accumulated and saved up towards a down-payment at the end of the rental period.